 Resources for Grantseekers

-View 2022 Community Grant Program Guidelines Review CFNIL's Grants Policy
+View 2024 Community Grant Program Guidelines

 Using CFNIL's Online Grant Portal

-With the exception of In Youth We Trust grants, all CFNIL's grant programs utilize an online application portal.
+With the exception of In Youth We Trust youth grants, all CFNIL's grant programs utilize an online application portal.
 The video below provides an overview tutorial for how to create an account, apply for open grants, and navigate the Applicant Dashboard.

 Prefer to get instructions in writing?
+Use this written tutorial!

-A grant applicant creates an account in the online grants application portal, and then logs on to that account to access the list of available grants and start a new grant application.
+With the exception of In Youth We Trust youth grants, grant applicants create an account in the online grants application portal, and then log on to that account to access the list of available grants and start a new grant application.
 Your application can be saved as a draft, and when you log on again it’s easy to return to that draft, make edits, and submit the application.

 Each account maintains a record of the application history that you can access at any time.